JonathanMoss/OpenRailDataGateway/README.md

 and places messages on a RabbitMQ Broker for consumption by other services.

 ### Step 1 - identify and prepare the host
-As a containerised application, the application stack can be run in numerous places but this readme assumes running on a GNU/Linux system of some description.
+As a containerised application, the application stack can be ran in numerous environments but this readme assumes running on a GNU/Linux system of some description.

-We currently run the application stack on a Ubuntu 20.04 LTS small business server on our local network but it can easily be run on a VPS, AWS EC2 instance, hired bare metal server etc...
+We currently run the application stack on a Ubuntu 20.04 LTS small business server on our local network but it can easily be run on a VPS, AWS EC2 instance, hired bare metal server etc... or indeed on localhost.

 ### Step 2 - Prerequisites
 - docker